Velocidex/velociraptor-docs/content/docs/_index.md

-Finally check out the Velociraptor [Blog](/blog) for articles about using Velociraptor is different scenarios and to learn more about Velociraptor's features.
+Finally check out the Velociraptor [Blog](/blog) for articles about using Velociraptor in different scenarios and to learn more about Velociraptor's features.